awsdocs/amazon-sagemaker-developer-guide/doc_source/build-and-manage-steps.md

 ## Data Dependency Between Steps<a name="build-and-manage-data-dependency"></a>

 You define the structure of your DAG by specifying the data relationships between steps\.
 To create data dependencies between steps, pass the properties of one step as the input to another step in the pipeline\.
-The step receiving the input isn't started until after the step providing the input finishes execution\.
+The step receiving the input isn't started until after the step providing the input finishes running\.

 A data dependency uses JsonPath notation in the following format\.
 This format traverses the JSON property file, which means you can append as many *<property>* instances as needed to reach the desired nested property in the file\.
 For more information on JsonPath notation, see the [JsonPath repo](https://github.com/json-path/JsonPath)\.